Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Materials and Methods

-Since the main goal of the proton CT scan is to produce a map of RSP, we need to detect the individual protons that form the beam, once they have gone through the phantom, and determine their trajectory and energy deposited in the phantom.
-With this aim, we will make use of tracking detectors to determine the trajectories and a calorimeter, a detector that absorbs all the energy of the particles penetrating, to measure the residual energy of the protons.
+Since the main goal of the proton CT scan is to produce a map of RSP, we can either integrate the detected proton current, like in \cite{Rinaldi2013}, or detect the individual protons, as done in this work.
+We make use of tracking detectors to determine the trajectories of individual protons and a calorimeter, a detector that absorbs all the energy of the particles penetrating, to measure their residual energy.
 Fig.~\ref{fig:basisCT} shows a sketch of a simple proton-CT scanner.
 The tracking detectors, in green, are placed at the entrance and exit sides of the object of study, and are due to determine the entrance and exit point of each proton trajectory.
-In this work these trajectories are taken as straight lines as zero-order approximation, although we know that there is always a certain deviation within the object due to multiple Coulomb scattering (lateral deviation of the proton trajectories due to Coulomb interaction with the atomic nuclei).
+In this work these trajectories are taken as straight lines as zero-order approximation, although it is known that there is always a certain deviation within the object mainly due to multiple Coulomb scattering.
+For this reason, the spatial resolution quoted in the following is just an upper limit.
+The use of more sophisticated reconstruction algorithms including curved trajectories like in \cite{Schulte2008} and refs. therein, would give a better spatial resolution, since our quoted value could be dominated by the reconstruction algorithm.
 Apart from the trajectory followed, to calculate the RSP of the different materials within the phantom, we need to know the energy deposited by the protons.
 Since we know the energy of the beam delivered by the accelerator, what we really want to measure is the residual energy of the protons after having passed through the object and tracking detectors.
-For that, we need to place a calorimeter, or residual-energy detector, right after the rear tracking detector. \\
+For that, we need to place a residual-energy detector, namely a calorimeter or a range telescope, right after the rear tracking detector.